microsoft/nnfusion/README.md

 To build from source code, please read the following documents:
 1. Read [Before Started](https://github.com/microsoft/nnfusion/wiki/Before-Started) page to see supported CUDA GPUS and required libs.
 2. Read [Build Guide](https://github.com/microsoft/nnfusion/wiki/Build-Guide) for more information on how to build and install NNFusion in your native system or in the docker container.
-3. After building and installing NNFusion, please refer to [Compile Guide](https://github.com/microsoft/nnfusion/wiki/Compile-a-Tensorflow-model-with-NNFusion) to learn how to compile or optimize a DNN model.
+3. After building and installing NNFusion, please refer to [Compile Guide and Tool Usage](https://github.com/microsoft/nnfusion/wiki/Compile-a-Tensorflow-model-with-NNFusion) to learn how to compile or optimize a DNN model.

 # Contributing